knurling-rs/knurling-session-20q4/src/sessions/bring-together.md

 # Bringing it all Together

-## Using the LED as Temperature Indicator
+## Using the LED as Comfort Temperature Indicator

 You have learned the following:
 * Lighting and wiring RGB LEDs.